eugenekolo/Android6-Feature-Rich-App/README.md

-# Android 6.0 Feature Rich App
+# Android Kitchen Sink

+A kitchen sink of Android 6.0 features originally made for a school project.

 This app isn't too exciting, but it has a lot of Android/Java code that can be used as reference.